Search

 • You want cleaner day-to-day integration.

-• Does the music arrive in a way that feels natural to sing with?
+• Does the music feel natural to sing with?

-• Does the setup stay stable when you switch between normal TV use and karaoke use?
+• Does the setup stay stable when you switch from regular TV use to karaoke?

-• Could someone else in the house repeat the setup without confusion?
+• Can someone else in the house repeat the setup without confusion?

-If one connection clearly wins on clarity, stability, lower delay, and easier daily use, that is your answer.
-Karaoke systems do best when the path is not just technically possible, but actually comfortable to live with.
+If one connection clearly wins on clarity, stability, lower perceived delay, and easier daily use, that is the better connection for your home.

 Frequently Asked Questions